-At the auditions you will be considered for specific SCHOLARSHIPS and entrance to the BFA program.
-In order to receive a scholarship you must have been accepted to MSU by April 3, 2017.
+At the auditions and interviews, you will be considered for specific scholarships and entrance to the BFA program.
+In order to receive a scholarship you must have been accepted to MSU by the date outlined on your scholarship notification.

 The Department of Theatre design faculty are looking for students who display potential in Theatrical Design.